gappeah/UK-Housing-Prices-Analysis/README.md

 ## **Project Phases**

 ### **Phase 1: Data Engineering**
-- **Data Loading**: Extract CSV files containing house price data from 1995 onwards.
+- **Data Loading**: Extract CSV files containing house price data from 1995 and 2013.
 - **Data Cleaning & Preprocessing**: Handle missing values, standardize column formats, and normalize data for merging.
-- **Merging Datasets**: Using PySpark (or Polars/Pandas where applicable), merge datasets based on a unique identifier (e.g., house ID), creating a single, comprehensive database for analysis.
+- **Merging Datasets**: Using Polarss where applicable, merge datasets based on a unique identifier (e.g., house ID), creating a single, comprehensive database for analysis.

 ### **Phase 2: Exploratory Data Analysis (EDA)**
 - **Correlation Analysis**: Use Seaborn to visualize correlations between house prices and variables such as geographic area, property type, and tenure.